spencertipping/tau/README.md

 ## Queue
+**Elephant in the room:** how do we destroy γs arranged into pipelines?
+While we're at it, what is a γ made of?
+(It's a big design question that I've begun to tackle in slack)

 + Write orthogonal `πint` stack access methods
   + `πint::?(i9)` method to construct a pointer to large values
   + `<<` implementations should all return success/fail, or all return addresses (so φ `<<` and `πint <<` work similarly)